-I developed a resource titled “Types of Prototypes” (HTML) for people who are curious about how prototyping or “remaking” source materials intersects with the praxis of literary and textual criticism.
-It lists seven types of prototypes and explains what exactly they help us to better understand.
-Then it describes how prototyping is, or may be, a form of criticism.
+I developed a resource titled “Types of Prototypes” for people who are curious about how prototyping or “remaking” source materials intersects with the praxis of literary and textual criticism.
+It lists seven types of prototypes and explains what they help us to better understand.
+Then it describes how prototyping may be a form of criticism.
 It concludes by explaining how prototypes “address us.”
-Inspired especially by Kari Kraus’s research, I’m using this framework for a few ongoing projects.
+Inspired by Kari Kraus’s research, I’m using this framework for a few ongoing projects.

 15 November 2018

-To help undergraduate students in “Prototyping Pasts and Futures” (HTML) apply science and technology studies to prototyping and project design, I created a resource titled, “Before You Make a Thing” (HTML; also in PDF).
+To help undergraduate students in “Prototyping Pasts and Futures” apply science and technology studies to prototyping and project design, I created a resource titled, “Before You Make a Thing.”
 It consists of three point-form lists.
-The first (HTML) is a series of theories and concepts drawn from assigned readings, the second (HTML) is a rundown of practices corresponding with projects we studied, and the third (HTML) itemizes prototyping techniques conducted in the course.
-Although the document is grounded in the humanities, I wrote it for students across the disciplines, partly because most students in this particular course are not humanities majors.
+The first is a series of theories and concepts drawn from assigned readings, the second is a rundown of practices corresponding with projects we studied, and the third itemizes prototyping techniques conducted in the course.
+I wrote the document for readers across the disciplines, partly because most students in this course are not humanities majors.

 21 June 2018